fyteclubplugin/fyteclub/README.md

-# FyteClub
+# FyteClub v4.0.0

-Share your FFXIV mods with friends automatically when you play together.
+Share FFXIV mods with friends automatically.
+Now with change detection.

 ## What it does

-When you're near other players in FFXIV, it syncs your character mods.
-One person hosts a server, everyone connects to it, and mods get shared automatically.
+When you're near other players in FFXIV, it syncs your mods.
+One person hosts a server, everyone connects, mods get shared.
+The plugin detects when you change your mods and uploads them automatically.

+## New in v4.0.0

+- Automatic change detection: plugin watches for mod changes and uploads them
+- Smart uploading: only uploads when your mods actually change
+- Sync happens within 30 seconds of making changes
+- Fixed duplicate uploads on plugin restart
+- Better performance with optimized mod tracking

 ## Features

 - Works with Penumbra, Glamourer, CustomizePlus, SimpleHeels, Honorific
+- Automatic mod change detection and uploading
 - Detects nearby players (50m range)
 - Encrypted mod sharing
 - Self-hosted servers (no central service)
 - Save multiple friend servers
 - Direct IP connections
+- Manual sync button when you need it

 ## How to use